diffusionstudio/core/README.md

 ![Composition Visulization](./assets/composition.png)

 Whereas each track contains zero or more clips of a single type in ascending chronological order.
-Clips within a track cannot overlap with other clips, similar to Adobe Premiere etc.

 A track will be created implicitly with `composition.add(clip)` however you can also create them manually like this: